 Yes, there’s more because I overlooked “20. shojin ryori” (thanks David Takeda, my suggestion is Shojin with two locations in LA), 21. tebasaki (Furaibo), and 22.
 Chuka ryori (Kouraku and Eboshi in Lomita).
 For those, I’d like to thank Wandos7@Reddit and NutellaFreaky@Reddit for (‘).
 Adding again to this list, this is a major one in which I wish I did not miss, but it would be 23. teishoku (Fukagawa represents it best with honorable mention Echizen in Fountain Valley and Otomisan in LA), thank you ReezyRice@Reddit.

-I passed on highlighting several types that didn’t make the cut such as: 24. gyudon (come on Yoshinoya USA, you’re nothing like your Japan self), 25. gyutan (only one significant or legit spot, so I should’ve included it), 26. kaiseki (yea, it’s usually a sushi/kaiseki sort of thing, so it will fall under “sushi” even though I have temaki separate), 27. kushiage/kushikatsu (nope, not big in LA), and then there’s 28. teppanyaki (only old school Americanized joints like Benihana).
+I initially passed on or overlooked highlighting several types that did not make the cut but there they are: 24. gyudon, come on Yoshinoya USA, you’re nothing like your Japan self, 25. gyutan, only one significant or legit spot, so I should have included it (I love this place inside of Mitsuwa marketplace in Costa Mesa), 26. kaiseki, yea, it’s usually a sushi/kaiseki sort of thing, so it will fall under “sushi” even though I have temaki separate, 27. kushiage/kushikatsu (nope, not big in LA), and then there’s 28. teppanyaki, primarily only old school Americanized joints like Benihana, 29.
+I cannot believe I did not include Mayumi’san till now, July 8th, 2022, Okinawan cuisine, Ryūkyūan ryori, Habuya in Tustin is the only legit spot I know of in the entire United States.

 Drop me a comment if you got any others, and I’ll be sure to cite you.